-The start of the California Legislative season has just begun and the following is a short list of bills worthy of Slow Food Orange County’s attention.
+The start of the California Legislative season has just begun and the following is a short list of bills worthy of Food Orange County’s attention.

 AB49 Overuse of antibiotics in livestock.
-This bill was introduced by Assembly Member Mullin (San Mateo).
+This bill was introduced by Assembly Member Mullin (in San Mateo).
 He describes the bill’s purpose, as “there is substantial scientific evidence that the overuse of antibiotics leads to bacterial immunity and diminished effectiveness of antibiotics in humans.
 Eighty percent of antibiotics used in the United States are delivered to food livestock and many livestock producers administer antibiotics when there is no disease present.
 Currently Federal law only provides for a voluntary reduction of antibiotics use by the livestock industry.”

 AB226 Creates Fishermen’s Market.
 (Aktins) This bill changes the CA Food Code and would create a new type of non-permanent on-land food sales facility (“fishermen’s market” – sort of like a farmer’s market but for fish) that would sell legally caught fresh or frozen fish caught or aquaponically produced in California.
 This stems from the trials and tribulations to open an on-land fishermen’s market in San Diego for the last two years (it is legal to sell directly from the boat).